 Food Delights Of Diwali Across India

 One thing that comes to our minds when we think of Diwali food is sweets; a lot of it.
-Apart from Diwali home decoration, all these delicious snacks add colors and flavor to the spirit of the festival.
+Apart from Diwali home decoration, all these delicious snacks add colours and flavour to the spirit of the festival.
 From the tempting gooey barfis to the peppery mathris, each state of India has its own way of making Diwali flavoursome.
 So, complete your Diwali preparation while gorging upon these sumptuous delicacies:

 1. Gulab Jamun